Potential remains for Vietnam-Malaysia cooperation: Malaysian Ambassador | Politics | Vietnam+ (VietnamPlus)

 PM Anwar will be accompanied by officials in charge of economics and many businessmen of Malaysia, he said, adding this is the opportunity for the Malaysian delegation to learn more about Vietnam’s actual economic development, and what further cooperation the two countries could achieve.

-Among sectors where the two sides can cooperate in the coming time, Halal market is of great potential, the Ambassador suggested.
-During a business forum scheduled to be held as part of the PM’s visit, concerned companies in Vietnam will have the chance to have an insight into the concept of Halal, he noted.
+Regarding sectors where the two sides can cooperate in the coming time, the Malaysian diplomat suggested the market for the Muslim community (Halal market) as a sector of great potential, which has not been paid with a due attention in Vietnam.
+During a business forum scheduled to be held as part of PM Anwar’s visit, concerned companies in Vietnam will have the chance to have an insight into the concept of Halal, he said, stressing that the Malaysian side is ready to offer assistance to Vietnam to develop Halal products and participate in the huge potential market.

+Also in the interview, the diplomat shared what has impressed him during his first months in Vietnam.
+He said, his family loves Vietnamese food, especially pho (soup noodles), and they enjoy the food rather regularly.

+The Ambassador, who loves studying history, said he saw many similarities between Hoi An ancient town of Vietnam and Malacca city of Malaysia.